Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with sections (STATUS, main description, USE WHEN, DO NOT USE WHEN, RESPONSE SHAPE).
-Every sentence adds value, and it is front-loaded with the core purpose.
-No redundant or vague statements.
+The description is well-structured with clear sections (STATUS, description, USE WHEN, DO NOT USE WHEN, RESPONSE SHAPE).
+Every sentence is useful and no fluff.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.